bomquote/transistor/README.rst

 Quickstart: ``books_to_scrape`` example
 ---------------------------------------

 See ``examples/books_to_scrape`` for a fully working example with more detailed notes in the source code.
-We'll go through an abbreviated setup here, without many of the longer notes and database/persistence parts that you can find in the ``examples`` folder souce code.
+We'll go through an abbreviated setup here, without many of the longer notes and database/persistence parts that you can find in the ``examples`` folder source code.

+In this abbreviated example, we will create a ``Spider`` to crawl the books.toscrape.com website to search for 20 different book titles, which the titles are ingested from an excel spreadsheet.
+After we find the book titles, we will export the targeted data to a different csv file.

-The ``books_to_scrape`` example assumes we have a column of 20 book titles in an excel file, with a column heading *item*.
+The ``books_to_scrape`` example assumes we have a column of 20 book titles in an excel file, with a column heading in the spreadsheet named *item*.
 We plan to scrape the domain ``books.toscrape.com`` to find the book titles.
 For the book titles we find, we will scrape the sale price and stock status.

-First, let's setup a custom scraper by subclassing ``SplashScraper``.
+First, let's setup a custom scraper Spider by subclassing ``SplashScraper``.
 This will enable it to use the Splash headless browser.

-Next, create a few custom methods to parse the html in the ``self.page`` objects with beautifulsoup4.
+Next, create a few custom methods to parse the html found by the ``SplashScraper`` and saved in the ``self.page`` attribute, with beautifulsoup4.

 .. code-block:: python